thealemaster/roman/README.md

-# roman
+# roman calculator

-This is my attempt to complete the Programming Exercise for the Falcon project.
-A couple of caveats to throw out there:
+This is my attempt to complete the Roman Numeral Calculator Programming Exercise for Pillar.
+Some caveats to throw out there:
-- My initial check-in to github is a minimal set of files that compile and create a library with no logic, just to set up the structure of the project
+- My initial check-in to github is a minimal set of files that compile and create a library with no logic, just to set up the structure of the project (and to learn git)
 - My first handful of tests were done to give me some familiarity with the check testing framework, which is new to me.
 So when you see a deviation of the solution